-You know you’re in a place apart when you arrive at Cape Fahn: the resort’s 24 elegant villas, each with a perfectly proportioned infinity pool, are arranged atop a palm-fringed private island.
-Here, you’ll have the best of both worlds: serenity and seclusion when you want it and, just a hop away, Koh Samui’s restaurants, bars and nightlife when you’re ready to mingle.
-Not that you’ll be in a hurry to leave – the sugary beach is perfect for swimming, there are two brilliant restaurants for relaxed or fine dining and the elegant Cape Spa specialises in invigorating Thai massages.
+Cape Fahn’s 24 staggeringly spacious villas are arranged atop a lush private island, just a hop away from Choeng Mon Beach on the north-east corner of Koh Samui.
+Best of all?
+Each has a perfectly proportioned infinity pool with uninterrupted Gulf of Thailand views.
+At Cape Fahn, you have the best of both worlds: total seclusion when you want it and Koh Samui’s restaurants, bars and nightlife when you’re ready to mingle.
+Not that you’ll be in a hurry to leave the island – the floury beach is perfect for swimming, there are two brilliant restaurants for relaxed or fine dining and the elegant Cape Spa offers invigorating Thai massages.

 Get this when you book through us: